Breeze/breeze.github.io/doc-net/webapi-controller-core.md

 The bundle could contain a mix of different types (`Customer`, `Order`, `OrderDetail`) and different operations (add, update, delete).
 They all travel together in the body of the POST.

 The Web API delivers the bundle to the controller’s `SaveChanges` method as a JSON object (`JObject`).
-You could unpack that bundle yourself but it is far more convenient to let the `_contextProvider.SaveChanges` method handle that … and save those changes in EF as a single transaction:
+You could unpack that bundle yourself but it is far more convenient to let the `persistenceManager.SaveChanges` method handle that … and save those changes in EF as a single transaction:

     [HttpPost]
     public SaveResult SaveChanges(JObject saveBundle) {